valkey-io/valkey-doc/topics/lru-cache.md

 If you have set up replication, Valkey needs some RAM as a buffer to send data to the replicas and AOF files.
 This memory is not included in the used memory count that is compared against the `maxmemory` to trigger eviction.

-The reason for that is that key eviction process itself generates some changes that need to be added to the replication and AOF buffers.
+The reason for that is that the key eviction process itself generates some changes that need to be added to the replication and AOF buffers.
 If these buffers were counted for the key eviction, this would result in a loop where a freed memory would immediately be used up by these updates causing more keys to be deleted repeatedly until the database is empty.

-For Valkey with replication configured, it's recommended to set the `maxmemory` value lower than the one for a single instance.
+For Valkey with replication configured, it's recommended to set the `maxmemory` value lower than for a single instance without replication.
 This way you ensure there's enough memory for AOF and replication buffers, and other processes.

 You can estimate how much memory is used by the replication and AOF buffers using the `mem_not_counted_for_evict` value of the INFO memory command output.